kanster/amazonpickingchallenge/README.md

   ~~Current problem in `data_publisher` is the communication between `data_publisher` and `recogniser`.
 To be specific, **New frame of data should be published only after the recogniser has finished processing previous frame**.~~

+  09/03/2015

+  Communication problem between `data_publisher` and `recogniser` is solved.
+  The next frame of sensor data input will only be published if the `recogniser` send a feedback.

+  **todo**

+  Load the mask images and other information in the `recogniser`

   `recogniser` remains the same with online sensor data input

 ##How to run it?